Microsoft Azure Data Factory as a must-consider alternative for on-premise ETL – tools

 For the techies amongst us: MS ADF uses JSON script for its orchestration (coding in the background), while a classic ETL-tool uses drag-and-drop tasks (no coding).
 Because it is a service rather than software, its cost is based on usage.
 The flexible licensing model means that you can pay-as-you-go rather than buying a license up front as in a classic case.

-Comparing ETL-tools amongst each other is quite complex since multiple parameters should be taking into account.
+Comparing ETL-tools amongst each other is quite complex since multiple parameters should be taken into account.
 We are writing a blog post on the comparison between MS ADF and classical ETL-tools.
 So more to come…

 As an experienced Microsoft partner, Datashift helps companies developing new data platforms in the cloud.
 We often start by creating a business case to understand and grasp what the rationale should be of a data platform and its underlying architecture.
 We see data as a means to generate business results.